printhelloworldasdas/Troll-Virus-Web/README.md

 **🌟 Special Feature:** When this repository receives **5 stars**, I will add a feature that will create **2 new pop-up windows** each time you close one, making it even more chaotic and fun!

+## ⚠️ Disclaimer

+I do not take any responsibility for any issues, damages, or inconveniences that may arise from using this project.
+Use it at your own risk!

 ## 💻 Technologies Used

 - HTML